OpenCollarTeam/opencollarteam.github.io/docs/RLV.md

 refuseTP exempts owner/trusted from the wearer's ability to refuse teleport offers.
 When active, the wearer's viewer automatically accepts a tp offer from an owner.
 More commonly known as "force TP."
 On by default for owners, must be set for trusted.

 ## Force Sit
 Opens a menu of nearby objects on which the wearer can be forced to sit.

-Does not include Forbid Stand so does not lock the wearer in the sit.
+### Strict
+When the "strict" option is checked, the wearer cannot stand when force sat.
+If the wearer sits without using a collar force sit, the restriction on stand is not enforced.

+### Getup
+When Force Sit is enforced, this button will force the wearer to stand again.

 >[prefix] sit (forces the wearer to sit)

 >[prefix] stand / standnow (forces the wearer to stand)